jacobswider/WaterIntakeTracker/fgp3.md

 We are going to be using Snapchat and Discord for communication.
 Any time is working hours.
 Response time within an hour.
 Contact info for emails: schit7@uic.edu, eirim2@uic.edu, jswid3@uic.edu

+# Roles
+Sai will be front-end developer.
+Jacob will be back-end developer.
+Ethan will be project lead.